Decadent Double Chocolate Mint Cookies

 Festive, good-looking (I’m so shallow, I know) and yummy, I’m telling you, this is the holiday cookie to beat this year.

-- 1 cup (8 ounces) butter, cool room temperature (not warm or overly soft!)
+- 1 cup (227 g) salted butter, cool room temperature (not warm or overly soft!)

 - 1 teaspoon vanilla extract

 - ½ cup (43 g) natural, unsweetened cocoa powder

 - 1 cup (170 g) semisweet chocolate chips

 - ½ cup (85 g) crushed or finely chopped Andes mints (see note)

 - Additional 1/2 cup or so crushed or finely chopped Andes mints for rolling

 - Preheat the oven to 350 degrees F. Line two large, rimmed baking sheets with parchment paper or silpat liners.